marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c++-dialect.rst

   a function with such an exception specification results in a call to ``terminate`` rather than ``unexpected``.

-.. option:: -fno-operator-names, -foperator-names
+.. option:: -fno-operator-names

   Do not treat the operator name keywords ``and``, ``bitand``, ``bitor``, ``compl``, ``not``, ``or`` and ``xor`` as synonyms as keywords.

+.. option:: -foperator-names

+  Default option value for :option:`-fno-operator-names`.

-.. option:: -fno-optional-diags, -foptional-diags
+.. option:: -fno-optional-diags

   Disable diagnostics that the standard says a compiler does not need to issue.
 Currently, the only such diagnostic issued by G++ is the one for a name having multiple meanings within a class.

+.. option:: -foptional-diags

+  Default option value for :option:`-fno-optional-diags`.

 .. option:: -fpermissive